Explainer: AI act

 Policy & Advocacy Manager

 Algorithmic systems are being increasingly used in all areas of life.
-They can shape our lives to a great extent and have implications to our fundamental rights.
+They can shape our lives to a great extent and also have implications to our fundamental rights.
 If car insurance companies charge people with nearly identical driving profiles differently based on their ethnicity, they violate the right to non-discrimination.
 If corporations and state authorities deploy AI systems to monitor public spaces, assess people based on their appearance, and make decisions based on the data they gathered, they might violate the right to privacy as well as the right to freedom of speech and assembly.
-In both cases, substantial power asymmetries are created.

 Essentially, the EU Artificial Intelligence Act (AI Act) falls short on protecting fundamental rights in a meaningful way.
 There are big loopholes in the law.
 Law enforcement as well as security and migration bodies could exploit them as necessary safeguards are lacking in these areas.
 Also, as an outcome of heavy industry lobbying, developers of AI systems are to decide whether their systems pose a high-risk or not – and as a result have the opportunity to circumvent most requirements set by the regulation.
 Still, the safeguards which made it into the act are a step forward towards the protection of people and their rights against AI harms.
 In our brief guide, we outline the act’s significance and what the new rules entail.